HaneulKim214/MaRL/README.md

 ### Guide

-1. run test_env.py using debug mode and see where it takes you :)
+1. run test_env.py using debug mode and see where it takes you! :)